RossDickinson/NLP-Project-Multi-Class-Hotel-Review-Text-Classification/README.md

 3. Tokenize to clean text to create a list of words for each review.
 4. Convert tokenized words to a sequence of integers with an index for each word in the corpus.
 5. Pad the sequences to ensure all input sequences are of the same length.
+6. Convert padded sequences to equivalent integer values.
+7. Pad integer sequences to meet the maximum sequence length constraint.
+8. Format y_inputs in shape (# of instances, # of classes)
+9. Format x_inputs in shape (# of instances, maximum sequence length)

 # 4. Model Selection and Architecture